ali-begic/folder-deleter/README.md

      ```
    - On Windows, you can find the executable in the release or debug directory depending on your build configuration.

+## Contributing

+Contributions are welcome!
+If you find a bug, have a feature request, or want to improve the code, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.

 ## Additional Notes

 - Ensure that you have the correct version of Qt and associated build tools for your platform.
 - If you encounter issues, check the Qt and compiler documentation or seek assistance on community forums.
 - If the application still does not work properly, try running it as an administrator.

-Thank you for your interest in the Folder Deleter application!
+Thank you for your interest in the **Folder Deleter** application!